lang96/lang96/README.md

 - 👋 Hi, I’m @lang96.
 You can call me Arif!
 - 👀 My ambition kept fluctuating as I grew up but the only constant is my interest in computers.
-Now, I enjoy solving challenges in software development and data analytics!
+Now, I enjoy solving challenges in data analytics and software development!
 - 🌱 A Computer Science fresh graduate from Multimedia University, specializing in Data Science.

 <!---